Scilab-RL/Scilab-RL/docs/wiki/Visualization.md

 > ⚠ There are the following limitations:

 * MuJoCo: The training is only displayed in the first epoch if the evaluation should be recorded.
-* RLBench: 'display' is either on or off.
-Either everything (train and test and every epoch) is displayed, or nothing.
-* RLBench: You have to decide between 'display' and 'record', i.e., you cannot use different modes in training and evaluation. 'record' will overwrite 'display'.
-If e.g. `render_args=[['record',1,[]],['display',1,[]]]`, the training will be recorded but the evaluation won't be displayed.

 To visualize a certain metric when training using a custom algorithm implementing the stable baselines API, the logger (from util.custom_logger) must record the metric in the logger.
 It is important that the "_on_step" and "_on_rollout_start" functions are called for all custom callbacks.
 You can read more about custom callbacks in the stable baselines [documentation.](https://stable-baselines.readthedocs.io/en/master/guide/callbacks.html)